 During fiscal year 2013-2014, the Authority entered into a contract agreement with Medical Transportation Management, Inc., to operate the Paratransit program.
-The term of this agreement is from May 1, 2014 to June 30, 17, with an option to extend for up to four additional one-year terms.
-In September 2019, the Authority exercised the option to extend the contract through June 30, 2020.
+The term of this agreement is from May 1, 2014 to June 30, 2017, with an option to extend for up to four additional one-year terms.
+In July 2020, the Authority exercised the option to extend the contract through December 31, 2020.
+In December of 2020 the Board extended the contract until the end of January 2021 and in January 2021 the Board extended the contract through March 2021.
 Medical Transportation Management is paid monthly based on a fixed rate per-trip less a Paratransit fare credit per-ride due to the Authority.
 In May 2020 this contract was amended to reflect condition changes caused by the COVID 19- Pandemic and the Shelter in Place orders.

-Expenses incurred under this contract amounted to \$1,324,919 for the fiscal year ended June 30, 2020.
+The expenses incurred under this contract amounted to \$923,967 for the fiscal year ended June 30, 2021.